Millionsfrost/N.Y.A-NSFW-Modlist-Skyrim/Operation Mosssturm.md

 - Please tweak the Survival Panel MCM only if you are not satisfied with our Setup.
 We made it waaaaaaay less annoying then Vanilla, and by that i mean it.
 Only fiddle with it if you want to have Increased Needs.

+## Warning: For the CRP Overhaul

+- Never move any of the Plugins!

+- New Mods Esps/Esls always go above Better Locational Damage.esp, never underneath.

+- Do not add any new Mods to the Overworld such as new Quests or Locations.
+All the Mods i added have PRP and Previs Patches.
+99% of Mods in the Quest and New Location Section are incompatible with CRP.
+I will add more over Time if they get patched!!!!!!

 ## Buttons